Krewella: 2014–2015: Trindl's departure and conflicts

-In January 2014, Krewella partnered with EDM lifestyle brand Electric Family to produce a collaboration bracelet for which 100% of the proceeds are donated to Dance For Paralysis.
-The partnership has raised over $17,000 as of April 2014.
+In January 2014, Krewella partnered with EDM lifestyle brand Electric Family to raise money for Dance For Paralysis.
+The partnership raised over $17,000.
 On September 20, 2014, it was announced that Trindl is no longer part of Krewella.
 Trindl subsequently filed a lawsuit against the sisters for $5 million, claiming that he was unfairly "thrown out" of the band.
 The Yousaf sisters countersued, claiming Trindl had drug and alcohol problems, "pretended to DJ" onstage, and ultimately resigned from the band.
-On November 24, 2014, Krewella released their first single following Trindl's departure titled "Say Goodbye", which was initially available for free download.
-The track reflects on the loss of a member and the lawsuit against the Yousaf sisters.
+On November 24, 2014, Krewella released their first single following Trindl's departure titled "Say Goodbye", which was initially released through a live stream in which they announced they would be "speaking out" against the lawsuit.

 On March 23, 2015, Krewella released "Somewhere to Run" produced by Pegboard Nerds and others.
 In June 2015, Krewella's "Somewhere to Run" was featured in the Las Vegas Convention and Visitors Authority's "Krewellavator" marketing campaign.
 The spot was filmed in an actual elevator at the MGM Grand Las Vegas.
 Krewella released Troll mix Vol. 14 - Return of the Trolls on August 15, 2015, its title a reference to the time gap following the previous one.
 This mix is the first released after Trindl's departure.
 The hour long mix features a new track from the sisters, named "Surrender the Throne".
 It also includes a new remix of their single "Somewhere to Run".

 The sisters were featured on the single "Love Song to the Earth" alongside; Paul McCartney, Jon Bon Jovi, Sheryl Crow, Fergie, Colbie Caillat, Natasha Bedingfield, Leona Lewis, Sean Paul, Johnny Rzeznik, Angélique Kidjo, Kelsea Ballerini, Nicole Scherzinger, Christina Grimmie, Victoria Justice and Q'orianka Kilcher.
 In August 2015, it was announced that Jahan and Yasmine Yousaf had settled the lawsuit with Kris Trindl out-of-court.
 The terms of the settlement were not made public.